 Each team member is engaged as early as possible to provide their expertise and ideas for the benefit of the whole.
 On the design team, Weber Thompson fills the role of team leader and orchestrates the involvement of all consultants in an efficient process.

-Stakeholder & Community Engagement
+Stakeholder & community engagement

 Our projects must meet the needs of our clients, but also the communities we serve.
 We are fierce advocates for public input not for the sake of checking boxes, but for the positive impact community feedback has on the end result of our efforts.

 At our Othello Square project, we utilized a community alignment process to ensure that the Master Plan for the multi-parcel project was as inclusive and welcoming as possible.
-Our staff also regularly participate in Design Review Boards and neighborhood groups such as the South Lake Union Community Council.
+Our staff also regularly participates in Design Review Boards and neighborhood groups such as the South Lake Union Community Council.
 Through this work, we have become adept at understanding the complexities and nuances of working with a wide variety of stakeholders.

 Over thirty years ago, two architects — Blaine Weber and Scott Thompson — struck out on their own.

-It Began with ‘Aloha’
+It began with ‘aloha’

 While attending the University of Hawaii, Blaine and Scott met and bonded over shared passions for surfing and architecture.
 Following graduation, they each moved to Seattle and after a few design jobs here and there, they decided to launch their own firm with a third partner, Jeff Hamlett, who eventually went his own way.
-Not long after, they hired their first employee, Kristen Scott.
+Not long after, they hired their first employee and future partner, Kristen Scott.
 Over the course of three decades, the three Partners built an award-winning, multi-faceted architecture firm with a balance of strong design aesthetics and pragmatism.

-Designing Seattle’s Future
+Designing Seattle’s future